rozsass/text-dev-editor/_pages/example-edits.md

 1. "For the last bin [3,7] we chose **3.5km** not the midpoint, because the distribution of distance is skewed and the median..."
 But the figure shows it at 5km.[page 194](/scans/e1.png)
 2. "Figures 8.2a and 8.2b show **four** regression lines."
 But there is only 1 line per graph. [page 221](/scans/e1.png)
-3. "x axis shows price in (EUR)."
+3. "x axis shows price in **(EUR)**."
 But the text says USD.
-4. Name of the table: "House price prediction models". --- But the source under the table says swim-transactions dataset.[page 533](/scans/e1.png)
+4. A table is called "**House price** prediction models".
+But the source under the table says **swim-transactions dataset**.[page 533](/scans/e1.png)
-5. "....it (the model) has all the variables including flags but does not have interactions."  --- But the model does not have Financial (1) type variables. [page 519](/scans/e1.png)
+5. "....it (the model) **has all the variables** including flags but does not have interactions."
+But the model does not have all the variables. [page 519](/scans/e1.png)
-6. "As the figure shows, z is a mechanism of reverse causality if y affects z, that in turn, affects x." [page 582](/scans/e1.png)  --- But there is no z variable in the figure.
+6. "As the figure shows, **z** is a mechanism of reverse causality if y affects z, that in turn, affects x." [page 582](/scans/e1.png) But there is no z variable in the figure.
-7. "...people who eat 100 more grams of fruit and vegetables have lower blood pressure..." --- But the descriptive table measures fruit and vegetables in numbers not in grams.[page 587](/scans/e1.png)
+7. "...people who eat 100 more **grams** of fruit and vegetables have lower blood pressure..."
+But the descriptive table measures fruit and vegetables in numbers not in grams.[page 587](/scans/e1.png)
-8. "It produces a model that includes most but not all variables, reducing the number of predictors from 153 to 128." [page 519](/scans/e1.png) --- But the table has 134 variables for this model.
+8. "It produces a model that includes most but not all variables, reducing the number of predictors from 153 to **128**." [page 519](/scans/e1.png) But the table has 134 variables for this model.
-9. "...an assumption is called "homoskedasticity".  --- But the authors use quotation marks to introduce a definition instead of bold letters used throughout the book.[page 266](/scans/e1.png)
+9. "...an assumption is called "homoskedasticity".
+But the authors use quotation marks to introduce a definition instead of bold letters used throughout the book.[page 266](/scans/e1.png)

 ## Comparing documents